raspberrypilearning/blockscad-coder-keyring/en/step_3.md

 You can also show and hide the grid.
 Try the other buttons and see what they do.

-You can drag your model around to view it from different angles too.
+You can drag your model around to view it from different angles, too.

---- /task ---